iechor/docs/content/engine/swarm/stack-deploy.md

     Hello World!
 I have been seen 3 times.
     ```

-    With Docker's built-in routing mesh, you can access any node in the
+    With iEchor's built-in routing mesh, you can access any node in the
     swarm on port `8000` and get routed to the app:

     ```console